A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Preliminary Analyses and Fairness Criteria

 \subsection{Fairness Criteria Analysis}

-To thoroughly evaluate fairness in kidney allocation, we study three criteria: Priority Fairness (waitlist duration), Access Fairness (KDPI scores), and Outcome Fairness (graft lifespan).
+To thoroughly evaluate fairness in kidney allocation, we study three criteria: Priority Fairness (waitlist duration), Access Fairness (LKDPI score), and Outcome Fairness (graft lifespan).
 These detailed analyses provide a foundation for our subsequent Data Envelopment Analysis.